GuanjieLyu/GuanjieLyu.github.io/content/authors/admin/_index.md

     label: Download my resume
 ---

-Hi, welcome to my homepage!
-I am a PhD candidate at the University of Windsor.
-My research interests include Bernstein polynomials and copula modeling.
-Feel free to reach out to me at lvg@uwindsor.ca.
+Hello, and welcome to my homepage!
+I’m a PhD candidate at the University of Windsor with research interests in Bernstein polynomials and copula modeling.
+I appreciate any comments or advice on my research and look forward to potential potential collaborations.
+Feel free to contact me at lvg@uwindsor.ca.